+1.7.2.
 Expression Precedence Rules

-Arithmetic, relational and logical expressions may be identified to the compiler by the use of parentheses, as described in "Arithmetic Expressions," on page 9.
+Arithmetic, relational and logical expressions may be identified to the compiler by the use of parentheses, as described in Table 6.
 When no guidance is given to the compiler it imposes a set of precedence rules to identify each expression uniquely.
-Table 1.1, "Fortran Characters", shows the operator precedence rules for expressions.
+Table 4 shows the operator precedence rules for expressions.